-The Monumento Nazionale a Vittorio Emanuele II is an imposing structure located in the Piazza Venezia.
-It was inaugurated in 1911 to yield homage to Victor Emmanuel II, the first king of Italy after its unification.
+The Monumento Nazionale a Vittorio Emanuele was inaugurated in 1911 as a tribute to Victor Emmanuel II, the first king of Italy after the country's unification.

 Since 1921, the Victor Emmanuel Monument holds the tomb of the unknown soldier, a place in which the eternal flame shines and which is always guarded by two soldiers.